zihegao/zihegao.github.io/_news/3_prb.md

 related_posts: false
 ---

 Our [PRB paper](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.108.104111) is now online.
-We explain why pumping either the head or tail of the non-Hermitian skin mode results in the same lasing threshold — a notably counterintuitive finding!
+In the context of non-Hermitian guaged laser arrays, we explain why pumping either the head or tail of the non-Hermitian skin mode results in the same lasing threshold — a notably counterintuitive finding!
 One would think pumping the 'head' region (i.e., where the mode is localized at) results in more efficient pumping and lower threshold.
-Well, in non-Hermitian gauged systems with asymmetric coupling, this conventional wisdom fails.
+Well, in non-Hermitian guaged laser arrays, this conventional wisdom fails.